How We Treat Our Employees

 - Business Transfers: As we continue to develop our business, we might sell or buy companies, subsidiaries, or business units.
 In such transactions, data generally is one of the transferred business assets but remains subject

 to the promises made in any pre‐existing privacy statement (unless, of course, the person consents otherwise).
-Also, in the unlikely event that Kimball Electronics or all of its assets is acquired, employee data
+Also, in the unlikely event that Kimball or all of its assets is acquired, employee data

 may be one of the transferred assets.

-- Protection of Kimball Electronics and Others: We release data when we believe it is appropriate to comply with the law; enforce or apply our policies and other agreements; or protect the rights, property, or safety
+- Protection of Kimball and Others: We release data when we believe it is appropriate to comply with the law; enforce or apply our policies and other agreements; or protect the rights, property, or safety

 of Kimball Electronics, our employees, or others.
 Obviously, however, this does not include selling, renting, sharing or otherwise disclosing personally identifiable data from employees for commercial purposes